 Lunch – Lorne or Apollo Bay

-Both Apollo Bay and Port Campbell are very popular with tourists, Apollo Bay has relatively more restaurants.
-Either you crave for some fresh fish and chips, or indulge in Asian delicacies, both towns will satisfy your taste buds.
-“The Bottle of Milk” in the township of Lorne is quite popular and delicious.
-Whereas Apollo Bay offers some of the freshest seafood along Great Ocean Road.
-Our friendly driver-cum-guide will recommend restaurants based on your preferences.
+Both Apollo Bay and Lorne are popular with tourists, Apollo Bay has relatively more restaurants.
+No matter you crave for some fresh fish and chips, or indulge in Asian delicacies, both towns will satisfy your taste bud.
+A Petite Tour recommends “The Bottle of Milk” in Lorne and “Apollo Bay Seafood Cafe” which offers some of the freshest seafood along Great Ocean Road.
+Your friendly guide will recommend eateries based on your dietary preference.

-Kennett River – Koala in the Wild
+Kennett River – Koalas in the Wild

 Cape Patton Lookout

-Cape Patton is one of the magnificent lookout spots on Great Ocean Road, located between Kennett River and Apollo Bay.
-Look afar from the viewing platform, you will enjoy the beautiful views of slender coastline and rolling green hills along Great Ocean Road.
+Cape Patton is a magnificent lookout on Great Ocean Road, located between Kennett River and Apollo Bay.
+You will enjoy beautiful views of the winding coastline and rolling green hills along Great Ocean Road.

-Dinner – Apollo Bay or Port Campbell
+Dinner – Port Campbell or Apollo Bay

 (Day 2) The Arch

 Lunch – Port Campbell

-Lord Ard Gorge
+Loch Ard Gorge

 Home, Sweet Home!

-Cost: $145 AUD per person
+Price: $145 AUD per person

 Duration: 15 minutes

-No need to book in advance is required
+No book in advance is required

 For more information, please see Otway Fly Adventure

 Suggested activity time: